-Written comments must be submitted on or before September 16, 2002.
+To ensure consideration, written or on-line comments must be submitted on or before March 9, 2020.

 FOR FURTHER INFORMATION CONTACT:

 Requests for additional information or copies of the information collection instrument and instructions should be directed to Jerod Cook, (907) 772-2285; email@example.com or Robert Marvelle (907) 586-9329; firstname.lastname@example.org

 Start Supplemental Information

 The Marine Mammal Protection Act (MMPA) (16 U.S.C.
 1361 et seq.) mandates the protection and conservation of marine mammals and makes the taking, killing or serious injury of marine mammals, except under permit or exemption, a violation of the Act.
 An exemption is provided for Alaskan natives to take marine mammals if the taking is for subsistence or for creating and selling authentic native articles of handicraft and Start Printed Page 673clothing.
 Possession of marine mammals and marine mammal parts by other than Alaskan natives is therefore prohibited (exception, 50 CFR 216.26: Beach found non-Endangered Species Act (ESA) teeth or bones that have been registered with NOAA's National Marine Fisheries Service (NMFS)).
 As native handicrafts are allowed by the MMPA to enter interstate commerce, an exemption is also needed to allow non-natives to handle the skins or other marine mammal produce, whether to tan the pinniped hide or to act as an agent for the native to sell his handicraft products.
 The information is necessary for law enforcement purposes to ensure that only Alaska Indians, Aleuts, or Eskimos are submitting marine mammal hides or parts for tanning.